-- MAY 10, 1916.
-After a treacherous two week journey, the James Caird lands on the south coast of South Georgia.
-Five days later the six-man party removes to Peggotty Camp at the head of King Haakon Bay. - MAY 19, 1916.
-Shackleton, Worsley, and Crean begin their trek across the island's unexplored and largely unknown interior to get help at a whaling station on the north coast; McNeish, McCarthy and Vincent were too ill to move on. - MAY 20, 1916.
-Sir Ernest, Worsley and Crean arrive at Stromness, on the north coast of South Georgia.
-Shackleton and his men arrive at Stromness whaling station.
-Worsley sails to the south coast to pick up the three men left behind. - MAY 23, 1916.
-Shackleton borrows a ship, Southern Sky, and sails for Elephant Island to rescue his men.
+- MAY 23, 1916 Shackleton borrows the Southern Sky, and sails for Elephant Island to rescue his men.
 The pack ice prevents passage, and the ship returns.
-Two subsequent rescue attempts, aboard the Instituto Pesca No. 1 in June and the Emma in July, are also stopped by pack ice. - AUGUST 30, 1916.
-Sir Ernest, aboard the Yelcho, rescues the 22 men on Elephant Island, 24months and 22 days since leaving England. - SEPTEMBER 3, 1916.
-The Yelcho arrives at Punta Arenas, Chile. - DECEMBER 20, 1916.
-Sir Ernest, aboard the Aurora, sails from New Zealand to rescue the members of his Ross Sea Party (Sister, Food Depo ship).
-Under extreme conditions they had successfully laid supply depots for the Weddell Sea Party that ironically was never to reach land. - JANUARY 10, 1917.
-The Aurora reaches Cape Royds and collects the Ross Sea Party.
+Two subsequent rescue attempts, aboard the Instituto Pesca No. 1 in June and the Emma in July, are also stopped by pack ice. - AUGUST 30, 1916 Sir Ernest, aboard the Yelcho, rescues the 22 men on Elephant Island, 24 months and 22 days since leaving England. - SEPTEMBER 3, 1916 The Yelcho arrives at Punta Arenas, Chile. - DECEMBER 20, 1916 Sir Ernest, aboard the Aurora, sails from New Zealand to rescue the members of his Ross Sea Party (Sister, Food Depoship).
+Under extreme conditions they had successfully laid supply depots for the Weddell Sea party that ironically was never to reach land. - JANUARY 10, 1917 The Aurora reaches Cape Royds and collects the Ross Sea party.